Explain why some regions of the UK suffer from structural unemployment

 Explain why some regions of the UK suffer from structural unemployment.
 (10 marks)

-- low demand for UK steel means low demand for steel workers in the UK.
+- low demand for UK steel means low derived demand for steel workers in the UK.

-- this could be achieved through greater investment in education and training.
+- structural unemploymeny be reduced through greater investment in education and training, as workers could gain more useful skills.

 A-Level Economics Tutoring